danceoncloud/architecture-design/src/site/notes/Data/Fundamental Mechanisms for ACID and BASE.md

 > - Multiple nodes can accept writes
 > - Each leader replicates to other leaders and its followers
 > - Examples: CockroachDB, some MySQL and PostgreSQL configurations
+> - Attention: require conflict detection/resolution in systems like Cassandra.

 **Leaderless/Peer-to-Peer**
 > [!example]- Details